Machine Learning Lunch at Vector

-When: Fridays 12pm - 1pm (with a few exceptions, see detailed schedule below)
+When: Mondays 12pm - 1pm (with a few exceptions, see detailed schedule below)

 Who: You, if you are affiliated with the Vector Institute or the University of Toronto and interested in machine learning!